FromWau/NorthstarManager/README.md

 ====
 is a CLI based updater tool for [Northstar](https://github.com/R2Northstar/Northstar) and for custom Northstar mods published on Github.
 The Manager can be configured via the 'manager_config.yaml' or/and via Launch arguments. <br>

+# Features
+- Auto-Installing Northstar and Mods
+- Auto-Updater for Northstar, Mods and itself
+- Auto-Install, Auto-Setup and configuration of Dedicated Servers

 # How to install
 1. [Download the latest NorthstarManager.exe](https://github.com/FromWau/NorthstarManager/releases/latest/download/NorthstarManager.exe) or download another Version from the [release page](https://github.com/FromWau/NorthstarManager/releases).
 2. Put the NorthstarManager.exe into your Titanfall2 folder. (folder which includes the Titanfall2.exe)